opennetworkinglab/aether-docs/developer/roc.rst

      tag: my-tag
      pullPolicy: Always

-The above example assumes you have published a docker images at ``my-private-repo/sdcore-adapter:my-tag``.
+This example assumes you have published a docker images at ``my-private-repo/sdcore-adapter:my-tag``.
 One possible workflow is to deploy a local-docker registry and push images to that.